1961 Derby Aviation crash

-The 1961 Derby Aviation crash refers to the fatal crash of a Douglas Dakota IV, registration G-AMSW, operated by Derby Aviation, the forerunner of British Midland Airways, on the mountain of Canigou, France, on 7 October 1961.
+The 1961 Derby Aviation crash refers to the fatal crash of a Douglas Dakota IV, registration G-AMSW, operated by Derby Aviation, the forerunner of British Midland Airways, on the mountain of Canigó, France, on 7 October 1961.
 All 34 on board (31 passengers, pilot, co-pilot and stewardess) were killed.

 History of the flight

 The flight left London Gatwick at 20:43 UTC on 6 October 1961 destined for Perpignan in the south of France, just north of the Pyrenees.
 At 00:30 UTC, it reported overhead Toulouse at flight level 75 and estimated arrival at Perpignan at 01:12 UTC.
-In an area of intermittent rain and winds of variable force, it struck the side of Le Canigou at an altitude of 7500 ft (2200 m).
+In an area of intermittent rain and winds of variable force, it struck the side of the Canigó at an altitude of 7500 ft (2200 m).

 A rescue team from the chalet at Courtalets arrived at the scene while pieces of the wreckage were still burning.
 An eyewitness described the scene as "apocalyptic; burned bodies lay on the ground in a 100 m radius around the wreckage."